 You can find (the full source of) the fragment shader here: https://www.shadertoy.com/view/XtcyW4.

 The theme for this year competition was “humans”.
 A distinctive trait of humans is the way they move.
 It is very easy for us to pick the human out of a row of dancing animals.
 That is why I choose to focus on animation for this shader.

 To get a natural movement, I wanted to use an animation based on motion capture.
 In general, an animation contains a lot of data, so I had to find out a way to compress this data to make it possible to store the animation in the code of the fragment shader.
-In the end, Fourier transform gave me the compression I needed.
+In the end, a Fourier transform gave me the compression I needed.

 To create the shader above, I preprocessed the animation by taking the Fourier transform of the position of all bones (14) for all frames of the animation (760).
 Only a fraction of all the calculated coefficients are actually stored in the shader: the first coefficients with 16-bit precision, later coefficients with 8 bit.
-This way the amount of data is greatly reduced, but I still could have the precision needed to have a recognizable dancing human.
+This way the amount of data is greatly reduced, but I still have the precision needed to create a recognizable dancing human.

-When the shader is running, the positions of the bones are reconstructed in each frame by taking the inverse Fourier transform of this data (this is done in Buffer A).
+When the shader is running, the positions of the bones are reconstructed each frame by taking the inverse Fourier transform of this data (this is done in Buffer A).